Transport in Bristol: Cycling

 Despite being hilly, Bristol is one of the prominent cycling cities of England and home to the national cycle campaigning group Sustrans.
 It has a number of urban cycle routes, as well as links to National Cycle Network routes to Bath and London, to Gloucester and Wales, and to the south-western peninsula of England.
 In 2011, 7.7% of journeys to work were by bicycle.

 Bristol was awarded £22.8 million in 2011 to double its cycling population after being awarded "cycling city" status.
 The program lead to new cycle routes, more cycle parking, better signage and training and events.

 Routes in Bristol include the Bristol and Bath Railway Path, Concorde Way between the centre and north Bristol, Festival Way between the centre and the town of Nailsea, Malago and Filwood Greenways to the south of Bristol and Frome Valley Greenway to the north-east of Bristol.
 Improvements to The Centre have created new cycle paths to better connect radial routes together.

 Electric scooters

 A trial of e-scooters by WECA was started in partnership with Swedish company Voi in 2020.
 The scooters can be hired by anyone with a provisional driver's licence over 18 for a fee.
+In June 2023 it was announced that operation of scooters would be taken over by another company, Tier.